30 Best Historical Romance Books To Sweep You Off Your Feet

 In Memoriam by Alice Winn

-Alice Winn’s gripping debut novel, In Memoriam, unflinchingly chronicles the tragedy, love, and loss of innocence experienced by Henry Gaunt and Sidney Ellwood in 1914.
-Set against a backdrop of relentless warfare, the two friends, who believe their love for one another is unrequited, attend a peaceful boarding school in the English countryside.
+In Memoriam chronicles the tragedy, love, and loss of innocence experienced by Henry Gaunt and Sidney Ellwood in 1914.
+The two friends, who believe their love for one another is unrequited, attend a peaceful boarding school in the English countryside.
 But when Gaunt enlists to fight, Ellwood follows him to the front, only to discover the harsh realities of war.

-An emotionally intense story of passion, courage, and survival, Winn’s depiction of these two lovers amidst the brutality of war is poignantly moving.
-From the poetic confessions of unrequited love to the stark reminders of the devastation inflicted by conflict, In Memoriam is an intense exploration of the power of love and its capacity to transcend war and tragedy.
+From the poetic confessions of unrequited love to the stark reminders of the devastation inflicted by conflict, In Memoriam is an intense exploration of the power of love.

 Redeeming Love by Francine Rivers